willnode/forward-domain/HOSTING.md

 `sudo npm start` is recommended to run the app.
 This is because the app needs to listen to port 80 and 443 directly, which requires root access.

-If you want to run the app without root access, or wanted to filter some domains for other services, you have to use NGINX with stream plugin
+If you want to run the app without root access, or wanted to filter some domains for other services, you have to use NGINX with stream plugin.

 ## NGINX + Stream Plugin

+You cannot run this server via regular NGINX's `server` directive because that's mean you won't get benefited from automatic HTTPS cert installation and only-DNS-needed setup approach.

 [NGINX Stream plugin](http://nginx.org/en/docs/stream/ngx_stream_core_module.html) is used to filter some domain while still be able forwards HTTPS connection directly.
 It has to be that way since NGINX doesn't handle HTTPS certificates.